harris-ippp/harris-ippp.github.io/windows_install.md

 Bonus: if you need to install additional packages, you can just run the exact same cygwin installer, over and over again, adding the extra packages you want (e.g., curl).

 ### Anaconda
 * Go to https://www.continuum.io/downloads.
-Download and open the 64-bit installer.
+Download and open the 64-bit Python 3.6 installer.
 (Don't give them your email!)
 * Setup: Next.
 * "License Agreement" → Agree to the terms and conditions.
 * "Select Installation Type" → Just Me (recommended).
 * "Choose Install Location" → Default is probably fine.  *Make a note of where it goes.*  In my case:
    * `C:\cygwin64\home\<YOUR_USER_ID>\Continuum\Anaconda3`  (`<YOUR_USER_ID>` is actually your user id, not that string.)
 * "Advanced Installation Options" → just accept.
 "Install."
 (Let it go.)
+* Skip the option to install Microsoft Visual Studio.
 * Learn about Anaconda cloud only if you feel like it (no).
 * Now, open up cygwin.
 You will be at /home/\<YOUR_USER_ID\>/.
 Type `which python`.
 It will probably _not_ be the one you just installed.
    * Using Atom, open up the file `.bashrc`, which should be in `/home/UserName/` in your cygwin directory: in my case, `C:\cygwin\home\jsaxon\.bashrc`.